aravzpatel/AIsha/README.md

 With AISHA by your side, you too can learn to better understand your mind, gain greater self-awareness, and ultimately take action.

-- (We keep track of daily thoughts and events that you tell us about, thus helping you uncover what events and thoughts might be influencing your daily mood)
+- We keep track of daily thoughts and events that you tell us about, thus helping you uncover what events and thoughts might be influencing your daily mood

 - By gaining greater awareness of this, you can decipher what activities make you feel joy, sadness, fear or anger, and learn how important positive vs negative thoughts are in maintaining your mental health.

 - Can be helpful alongside therapy to keep a record of how your past week went so you know what to discuss with your therapist.

-Smallprint: We are a bunch of bootcamp developers with no mental health qualifications between us.
-Use this app with caution as emotional scores may not be 100% accurate and AISHA may go off on a tangent.

 ```
 Example: